Startup Acquisitions: Acquihires and Talent Hoarding: Introduction

 We do not examine why firms engage in acquihires instead of directly poaching valuable employees.
 This question is tackled by \cite{bar-isaac2023acquihiring}, who show that an acquihire can increase the monopsony power of the acquirer by removing the most relevant labor-market competitor.
 This in turn lowers wages, making acquihiring more profitable than direct hiring. \cite{Coyle+Polsky2013} argue that firms engage in acquihires for reputational reasons, while \cite{selby2013startup} add that acquihiring is a method of acquiring entire teams.

 Our paper also relates to the empirical literature that directly studies acquihires. \cite{ouimet2020acquiring}, \citet{Ng+Stuart2021}, \citet{chen2021human}, and \citet{chen2022hiring} show that acquiring talent is indeed an important motivation for acquisitions.
-However, acquihired employees separate at a higher rate than regularly hired employees \citep{Ng+Stuart2021, verginer2022impact}, possibly out of a preference for working at startups or a misalignment with the acquirer's plans \citep{Kim2020startup, loh2019disruption}.
+However, acquihired employees separate at a higher rate than regularly hired employees \citep{Ng+Stuart2021, verginer2022impact}, possibly due to a preference for working at startups or a misalignment with the acquirer's plans \citep{Kim2020startup, loh2019disruption}.
 This empirical finding is consistent with our theoretical result.

 More broadly related is \citet{haegele2022talent}, who finds evidence of talent hoarding by managers \emph{within} firms.
 We identify strategic motives for talent hoarding across firms.
 The literature on endogenous technological spillovers caused by workers' changing jobs is also broadly related.
 The possibility that workers might move to the competitor influences whether multinational enterprises export or produce locally \citep{fosfuri2001foreign} and how much firms may invest in innovation \citep{gersbach2003endogenous_a,gersbach2003endogenous_b}.
 Also broadly related is the concept of \emph{labor} hoarding from macroeconomics, which refers to firms' employing more workers during economic contractions than is necessary for production.
 The firms do this to avoid incurring hiring and training costs once the economy recovers \citep[for an overview, see][]{Biddle2014}.
 Our model predicts that \emph{talent} hoarding implies more volatile hiring and firing decisions during economic expansions and contractions, which dampens the observed \emph{labor} hoarding during contractions.
 This is exactly what \citet[pp. 209-210]{Biddle2014} reports has been happening recently, especially during the Great Recession.
 If talent hoarding has become more common, then our model provides a potential explanation for this observation.